2017 Work Weekend Policies and Guidelines

 If you have any questions about scheduling or what to bring or the best way to do things, ask a Work Weekend core lead!
 If you’re not sure if you can–or should–do something, please talk to a Work Weekend core lead (or Event lead or Infrastructure Cluster lead) first, so we can help make sure it doesn’t conflict with anything else going on!

 Work weekend hours are 6:00pm Friday until 6:00pm on Sunday.
-Bug build weekend ends Saturday, July 1st at sundown (unless the Bug is done first–hah!), and there will be no camping on Saturday night (the 25th) until the first day of Firefly.
+Bug build weekend ends Saturday, July 1st at sundown (unless the Bug is done first–hah!), and there will be no camping on Saturday night until the first day of Firefly.

 No pets are allowed at Work Weekends.